chrisant996/clink/README.md

   - Typing a directory name followed by a path separator is a shortcut for `cd /d` to that directory.
   - Typing `..` or `...` is a shortcut for `cd ..` or `cd ..\..` (each additional `.` adds another `\..`).
   - Typing `-` or `cd -` changes to the previous current working directory.
+- Scriptable autosuggest with Lua.
 - Scriptable completion with Lua.
 - Scriptable key bindings with Lua.
 - Colored and scriptable prompt.
 - Auto-answering of the "Terminate batch job?" prompt.

 By default Clink binds <kbd>Alt</kbd>+<kbd>H</kbd> to display the current key bindings.
-More features can also be found in GNU's [Readline](https://tiswww.cwru.edu/php/chet/readline/readline.html) and [History](https://tiswww.cwru.edu/php/chet/readline/history.html) libraries' manuals.
+More features can also be found in GNU's [Readline](https://tiswww.cwru.edu/php/chet/readline/readline.html).

 ### Usage